dlhaines/rubyStubServer/README.md

 * canvas
 * demo01

-The Canvas configuration files are in standard/canvas directory.
-These files include a *check.sh* file that can be used as a quick local check to see if the stub server is working as expected.
+These configurations include a *check.sh* bash script in the data directory.
+These are meant as a quick sanity check to see if a configured server is running as expected.
+They are not meant to be a set of automated quality tests.

+## Statistics

+A request to the URL <server:port>/status.json will return the json described below.
+The json extension is optional but the results are always in JSON format.
+Entries starting with CONFIG_ are informational.
+CONFIG_WAIT_RANGE gives an array of the least and then longest amount of time that the server will wait before returning a response.
+CONFIG_START_NOW_TIME gives the server startup time and the current time of this request for statistics.

+For each URL request there will be an entry that gives the url with a value containing a list of the count of the number of requests and then the total wait time for this request.
+CONFIG_DATA_DIR gives the disk directory containing the stub directories and files.

+Sample JSON output:

+    {
+    	"CONFIG_WAIT_RANGE": [0.0, 0.0],
+    	"CONFIG_DATA_DIR": "/Users/dlhaines/dev/GITHUB/dlh-umich.edu/rubyStubServer/test/test-files/data",
+    	"CONFIG_START_NOW_TIME": ["2016-02-19T15:31:08-05:00", "2016-02-19T16:11:00-05:00"],
+    	"/": [12, 0.0],
+    	"/exists": [8, 0.0],
+    	"/exists.json": [7, 0.0],
+    	"/exists.json.XXX": [1, 0.0],
+    	"/exists.XXX": [1, 0.0],
+    	"/ohcrap": [1, 0.0],
+    	"/ohcrap/birds": [4, 0.0],
+    	"/not\\_empty/exists.json": [1, 0.0],
+    	"/not_empty/exists.json": [2, 0.0]
+    }

-## Running the server remotely
+## Accessing the server remotely
 The server need not run on the same host as the consumer.
 If ports are not open on the stub server then port forwarding can be used to make them available.

 ### Port forwarding
-Use a command like the following.
-> ssh durango.dsc.umich.edu -L 13306:localhost:3306 -n -N -f

-In more detail:
-> ssh **\<remote host\>** -L **\<localport to use\>:\<forwared host\>:\<forwareded port\>** -n -N -f

-The '-n -N -f' options allow the command to ask for authentication and then run in the background.

 Configuration of port forwarding can be confusing.
 For local testing the appropriate command is likely to look very much like:
 > ssh durango.ctools.org -L 9100:localhost:9100 -n -N -f

 This will make the local 9100 port act as if it were the 9100 port on durango.
 If the stub server is not running on durango and/or is not using port 9100 those command should be adjusted accordingly.

+The '-n -N -f' options allow the command to ask for authentication and then run in the background.